 When it comes to medical malpractice in the state of Maryland, there are four main requirements for a viable case.
 In other words, there are four things to prove for a health care provider’s actions to be deemed malpractice worthy of compensation in the eyes of the court.
 An experienced medical malpractice attorney will help you assess your injury – and the circumstances surrounding it – to determine the viability of your case.

-The legal team at Schochor and Staton, P.A. briefly outline these four requirements in this article and urge anyone who has been the victim of a preventable illness or injury to contact our attorneys.
+The legal team at Schochor, Staton, Goldberg, and Cardea, P.A. briefly outline these four requirements in this article and urge anyone who has been the victim of a preventable illness or injury to contact our attorneys.

 The four requirements for a medical malpractice lawsuit